gw

 To use gw

 , you have to point it to your local repository and it will pull changes automatically.
-You can run scripts on every pull to build or restart your deployments with the --script
+You can run scripts on every pull to build with the --script

 For your first steps with gw